 - How to Strive For Rest

 To say, “I’m busy” is unnecessary for the Christian.
-To say, “I’m bored” could be a sin problem.
+And to say, “I’m bored” could be a sin problem.
 Imagine Jesus or His disciples being bored, lazy, or passive.
 Gospelized Christians can do better than that.
 They are grateful for being busy because they know there is coming a day when being busy may not be an option for them (2 Corinthians 4:16).
 They want to work while it’s day (John 9:4).

 - To love God and others is a gospel working command (Matthew 22:36-40).